-• All four conservation areas were designated in the 1970's and 80's and have not been reviewed since this time.
-During this intervening period, significant change has taken place and the conservation areas must adapt to any prevailing changes.

-- All five settlements are in need of robust definition and understanding to ensure the Conservation Area status remains meaningful and justified. - It was felt that the additional information and guidance provided by an adopted appraisal would help inform and assist future decision making.
+- All four conservation areas were designated in the 1970's and 80's and have not been reviewed since this time.
+During this intervening period, significant change has taken place and the conservation areas must adapt to any prevailing changes. - All four settlements are under increasing development pressure and are in need of robust definition and understanding to ensure the Conservation Area status remains meaningful and justified. - It is felt that the additional information and guidance provided by an adopted appraisal would help inform and assit future decision making.